-Placed on a corner a stone's throw away from the often overwhelmingly busy Market Street, Moose is a great spot to take refuge from the brutal shopping crowd, or indeed a stinking hangover.
-The menu is extensive and will probably give more indecisive folk a panic attack, but rest assured you can pick something with a blindfold on and rarely go wrong.
+Located a stone's throw away from the shops and crowds of Market Street, Moose is a great spot to take refuge.
+The menu is extensive and will probably give more indecisive folk a panic attack.
+Rest assured, though, you can pick something with a blindfold on and rarely go wrong.
 It looks a bit like a chain but the fluffy pancakes, quite rightly, have their own fan base.

-Rosylee sits next to the rambunctious Hula Tiki Lounge, so can be easily overlooked when searching for some grub.
-Which is a shame as the full English is exceptional, as are the ham and eggs.
-Both are probably best washed down with one of the four breakfast cocktails – very tasty indeed.
+Rosylee sits next to the rambunctious Hula Tiki Lounge so can be easily overlooked when searching for some grub.
+That would be a shame, though, as the full English is exceptional and so is the ham and eggs dish.
+Both are best washed down with one of the four breakfast cocktails – very tasty indeed.

-Manchester's Northern Quarter isn't short on quirk, both in its venues and those who frequent them, but Sugar Junction's attention to detail has to be applauded.
-Afternoon tea is perhaps its forte but the eggs Benedict and eggs Florentine are great too, as is the famous French toast, served with fresh blueberries and vanilla mascarpone.
+Manchester's Northern Quarter isn't short on quirk – both in its venues and those who frequent them – and Sugar Junction's attention to vintage detail has to be applauded.
+Afternoon tea is its forté but the eggs Benedict and eggs Florentine are great too, as is the famous French toast, served with fresh blueberries and vanilla mascarpone.
 Coffee is stand out and breakfast is served until 5pm.